cumet04/atcoder-gli/README.md

   -h, --help   help for lang

 Global Flags:
-      --language string        language id used as submit code's language --sample_dir string      directory name where sample in/out files are stored in (default "samples") --skeleton_file string   skeleton file name that is copied to task directory in 'acg new'
+      --command string      command template that runs in 'acg test' (default "./{{.ScriptFile}}") --language string     language id used as submit code's language --sample_dir string   directory name where sample in/out files are stored in (default "tests") --template string     template file name that is copied to task directory in 'acg new'
 ```

 #### submit
 ```
-Submit a FILE as answer for a task, and wait the judge is complete.
+Submit a file as answer for a task, and wait the judge is complete.
-If FILE is omitted, it looks for a file named config's skeleton_file name, in current directory.
+Target file is determined by looking for a file named config's template name, in current directory.
-Target task is guessed from directory where FILE is in.
+Target task is guessed from current directory.
 Language is read from config value: 'language'.

-ex 1.
-FILE = abc100/c/main.go
--> submit abc100/c/main.go for abc100's c task
+Usage:
+  acg submit [flags]

+Aliases:
+  submit, s

+Examples:
-ex 2.
-FILE is none, run in abc100/b, skeleton_file = main.rb
+  ex 1. run in abc100/b, template = main.rb
   -> submit abc100/b/main.rb for abc100's b task

-Usage:
-  acg submit [FILE] [flags]

 Flags:
   -h, --help     help for submit
       --nowait   exit without waiting for judge complete

 Global Flags:
-      --language string        language id used as submit code's language --sample_dir string      directory name where sample in/out files are stored in (default "samples") --skeleton_file string   skeleton file name that is copied to task directory in 'acg new'
+      --command string      command template that runs in 'acg test' (default "./{{.ScriptFile}}") --language string     language id used as submit code's language --sample_dir string   directory name where sample in/out files are stored in (default "tests") --template string     template file name that is copied to task directory in 'acg new'
 ```

 #### session